-This paper presents a biosensor implementation for the detection of protein molecules using specific antibodies.
+Abstract- This paper presents a biosensor implementation for the detection of protein molecules using specific antibodies.
 Affinity sensors allow the detection and quantification of target molecules in complex mixtures by affinity-based interactions.
 Immobilized antibody molecules are the probes that bind to specific protein molecules (targets) in biological fluids.
-In this study, inter-digitated electrodes in the form of capacitance on glass slide were designed, fabricated and used to measure the changes in the dielectric properties of the inter-digitated capacitances.
-Our results in this study present that with a careful design of micro-interdigitated capacitors, a wider dynamic range and higher sensitivity can be achieved for the detection and quantification of C-Reeactive Protein.
+In this study, interdigitated electrodes in the form of capacitance on glass slide were designed/simulated and used to measure the changes in the dielectric properties of the interdigated capacitances.